klmhsb42/syncloud-ub-touch/README.md

-# syncloud
+# Syncloud

-Unofficial syncloud app for ubuntu touch
+Syncloud app for ubuntu touch

+## Credits

 This is a fork of the ubuntu touch app "cryptoprice" from dev Malte Kiefer https://gitlab.com/maltekiefer/cryptoprice